14 Jan Questions to assess a Head Chef candidate’s profit control ability

 If I asked you to set-up best practice management systems to control food costs in the kitchen, what would you recommend?

-This type of question can indicate how well training your candidate is or what level of management systems they’ve been exposed to in previous roles.
+This type of question can indicate how well trained your candidate is or what level of management systems they’ve been exposed to in previous roles.

 A well-trained, commercially minded senior chef should be able to outline and clearly explain a range of food cost control strategies they would require including: the food offer/menu brief; operational budget, including revenue projections, wage & food cost targets, cap-ex; supplier & product specifications; purchasing, goods receipt, stock control & storage guidelines; standardised recipes, costings, production par levels & portion controls etc.